swolodkin-dev/Windows-Local-ML/README.md

-# Windows Local-ML - Basic Python Machine Learning tools for your Windows PC
+# Basic Python Machine Learning tools for your Windows PC
-This procedure will allow you to install, setup & configure all the software needed to run a basic Machine Learning framework on your PC utilizing:
+This procedure will allow you to install, setup & configure all the software needed to run a basic Machine Learning environment on your Windows PC utilizing:
 ```
 Python
 Virtualenv